ovh/terraform-provider-ovh/website/docs/index.html.markdown

  * `OVH_CONSUMER_KEY`

-You should be able to use any OVH environment to develop on as long as the above environment variables are set.
+You should be able to use any OVHcloud environment to develop on as long as the above environment variables are set.